 Factor in These Considerations When Optimizing Your Listings for Cassini

 The most important thing to understand about Cassini is that it not only fails to reward many old-school listing practices but may, in fact, punish them.
 Under Cassini, several factors that were not previously considered and/or given a high priority now matter for your visibility on eBay:

-- Complete listing data, including item specifics and description.
 Cassini relies on data in the listing aside from the title alone in order to rank results.
-These include catalog and item specifics and item description.
+These include catalog and item specifics and item descriptions.